laffan/obsidian-long-view/README.md

 - `==MISSING: message ==` → Red
 - `%% comment %%` → Gray

-But these can be added to in the options panel.
+But these can be added to and given colors in the options panel.

 ## Section Flags